camdoherty/whisper-ptt-v1/README.md

-# Whisper PTT v1
+# Whisper PTT v1.3
-A high-performance, push-to-talk (PTT) voice transcription script that uses `faster-whisper` for GPU-accelerated speech-to-text and types the output directly into your active window or a user-configured Obsidian note.
+A high-performance, push-to-talk (PTT) voice transcription script that uses `faster-whisper` for GPU-accelerated speech-to-text and types the output directly into your active window or a user-defined file.

 ## Features
 - **Dual Hotkey Actions**: Configure one hotkey for direct text input (typing) and a separate hotkey to save transcriptions directly to a file.
+- **Robust Error Recovery**: Automatically recovers from audio device disconnections and system suspend/resume cycles without crashing.
+- **XDG Autostart**: Natively integrates with the standard Linux desktop startup process.
 - **Voice Notes**: Append timestamped transcriptions to a designated file, perfect for logging ideas or taking notes.
 - **Clickable Desktop Notifications**: Get instant, clickable feedback when a voice note is saved.
 For Obsidian users, clicking the notification opens the note directly in your vault.
-For others, it opens the file in the default text editor.
 - **Low Latency**: End-to-end latency from key release to output is minimal.
 - **Pre-roll Audio Buffer**: Captures audio *before* you press the hotkey, so you never miss the start of a sentence.
 - **High-Performance Transcription**: Leverages `faster-whisper` with GPU acceleration for fast and accurate results.
-- **Direct Text Input**: Reliably types the final text into any active application window.
 - **Stable & Responsive**: A non-blocking, multi-threaded design with robust hotkey detection ensures the application remains responsive and reliable over long periods.

 ## Architecture Overview
-The stability and performance of `whisper-ptt-v1` come from its clean, multi-threaded design that separates concerns:
+The stability and performance of `whisper-ptt` come from its clean, modular design that separates concerns:

+-   **`config.py`**: Manages configuration loading and dataclasses.
+-   **`tray.py`**: Handles all GTK user interface components, including the system tray icon and notifications.
+-   **`whisper_ptt.py`**: The main application entry point, containing the core `WhisperPTT` class and its multi-threaded architecture:
-1.  **Main Thread (GTK)**: Handles application startup, shutdown, and runs the GTK main loop for the system tray icon and notifications.
+    1.  **Main Thread (GTK)**: Runs the GTK main loop for the UI.
-2.  **Keyboard Listener Thread (`pynput`)**: Runs in the background to detect hotkey presses and releases globally.
-The detection logic is robust against missed key-release events, preventing long-term lockups.
+    2.  **Keyboard Listener Thread (`pynput`)**: Detects hotkey presses globally.
-3.  **Audio Worker Thread**: Runs in the background, continuously capturing audio from the microphone into a small, efficient ring buffer.
-This ensures audio is always available for the pre-roll.
+    3.  **Audio Worker Thread**: Manages the microphone input stream and handles device errors.
-4.  **Transcription Worker Thread**: A new, short-lived thread is spawned each time the PTT key is released.
-This thread takes the captured audio, sends it to the Whisper model for processing, and types the result.
+    4.  **Transcription Worker Thread**: A new, short-lived thread is spawned for each transcription job.

 This architecture prevents the user interface from freezing during transcription and ensures high stability.